eholmes83/sb-ecomm/README.md

 > **Current Implementation Status:**
 > ✅ = Implemented | 🚧 = Planned/In Development
 >
-> The Category slice now has **full database persistence** using Spring Data JPA and H2 in-memory database.
+> The Category slice now has **full database persistence** using Spring Data JPA and H2 in-memory database, **input validation** using Jakarta Bean Validation, and **Lombok** for cleaner code.
 The repository layer is fully implemented and the service layer uses JPA for all data operations.
-Future iterations will add DTOs for better API contracts, custom exceptions, validators, and mappers to complete the vertical slice architecture.
+Future iterations will add DTOs for better API contracts, custom exceptions, custom validators, and mappers to complete the vertical slice architecture.

 #### Benefits of Vertical Slice Architecture